wp-plugins/better-font-awesome/readme.txt

 == Changelog ==

+= 0.9.3 =
+* Fixed admin-styles.css bug that was applying FontAwesome font-face outside TinyMCE
+* Print JS variables in front-end to aid developers
+* Create global $better_font_awesome object for developers to access

 = 0.9.2 =
 * Fixes issue of missing icon drop-down select menu in TinyMCE (adds compatibility for TinyMCE v4)